-The Corporation is planning to pursue the development of CardiolRx as an Orphan Drug for the treatment of acute myocarditis and recurrent pericarditis.
-The U.S. Orphan Drug Designation program was created to provide the sponsor of a drug significant incentives, including seven-year marketing exclusivity and exemptions from certain FDA fees, to develop treatments for diseases that affect fewer than 200,000 people in the U.S. Products with Orphan Drug Designation also frequently qualify for accelerated regulatory review.
+The Corporation is planning to pursue the development of CardiolRx as an Orphan Drug for the treatment of recurrent pericarditis and acute myocarditis.
+The U.S. Orphan Drug Designation program was created to provide the sponsor of a drug or biologic significant incentives, including seven-year marketing exclusivity and exemptions from certain FDA fees, to develop treatments for diseases that affect fewer than 200,000 people in the U.S. Products with Orphan Drug Designation also frequently qualify for accelerated regulatory review.
 The program was successfully utilized to support the first FDA approval of cannabidiol for the treatment of seizures associated with rare pediatric epilepsy syndromes.
-The European Union has a similar program for rare diseases.
+The European Commission's European Medicines Agency ("EMA") has a similar orphan medicine product program for rare diseases.